Ledger fishing – what is ledgering

 Floats can get difficult to see beyond about 30 yards.
 With ledgering, a bite is indicated at the rod.
-Even if the bait is 100 yards away, the rod is still right next to you, bites are clearly seen.
+Even if the bait is 100 yards away, the rod is still right next to you and bites are clearly seen.
 Bigger hooks, stronger line, further casts are all element of ledger fishing that make it more suited to catching big fish.

 Rigs where the ledger weight freely runs on the line are collectively called running rigs.
 When a fish takes the bait and moves off with it, the line will pull through the ledger weight causing an indication at the rod.
 The angler must watch for an indication the whole time the rig is in the water.
 Running rigs are most associated with river fishing, but are equally at home on still waters.